Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 How to use it

-The same process applies for measuring this as the project lead time metric - set up a time tracking system, use it to map project progress.
+The same process applies for measuring this as the project lead time metric - set up a time tracking system, and use it to map project progress.
 Except that you’ll also compare this progress to the estimated time in the original brief.

 One tip for implementing this type of system: establish baseline metrics around specific tasks.
 For instance, there should be a set time it will take to develop content by type (i.e., blog, video, landing page, etc.)